 Then the news dropped that schools and nurseries are due to close indefinitely to help limit the spreading of coronavirus pandemic, and this would become my daily life trying to write while a toddler climbs on my head.
 This week has been a great insight into how working from home with kids can be.

-So three days into a paw-patrol marathon, the first two days were full of cuddles and undertaking work was possible.
+So three days into a Paw Patrol marathon (Thank you Amazon Prime), the first two days were full of cuddles and undertaking work was possible.
 We’ve now progressed into the “still snotty but energy levels returning” zone and in the last 5 minutes my son has dropped a fire engine on his foot twice.
 So it seems we are now in a place of what ‘normal’ life could be.

 I am lucky that as my son is not of school age, so homeschooling is not required, especially as it appears I don’t qualify for any Government grants as it stands.
 This will at least allow me some time to help my clients through this challenging economic period.

-So here are my tips to help to work from home with Children:
+My tips to help to work from home with Children

 Children come first